 Customer and admin Login/Register

 This module allows a user to register as a new farmer and allows a user to login if they already have an account.
-After a customer logs in or registers their accounts.
+After a customer log in or registers their accounts.
 He/she can view available products and add products to their cart with a certain quantity.

 The php and java script login files for the farmer and admin are in two separate folders whereas the farmer would require admin access to view, modify add or dele any data that is only authorized by the admin

 The login form is available in the index.php page.
-Input data is sent to login.php page, if you get login success string from login.php page means user is logged in successfully and window.location is used to redirect the user.
+Input data is sent to login.php page, if you get login success string from login.php page means user is logged in successfully and window.
+Location is used to redirect the user.

 Here is a snippet of the customer login function;